ikhemissi/azure-ipaas-workshop/docs/workshop.md

 ### Store data to Cosmos DB

-Now we can add the last step of the Logic App flow that will store the transformed message in the Cosmos DB database using the Create or update item operation.
+Now we can add the last step of the Logic App flow that will store the transformed message in the Cosmos DB database using the Create or update item `action`.
 First, we need to configure the connection to our CosmosDB account.

 <div class="task" data-title="Tasks">

-> - Configure the connection to CosmosDB for using the `Create or update item` connector in Logic App `loa-proc-lab-no-ipa-[randomId]` workflow `wf_orders_from_sb_to_cdb`.
+> - Configure the connection to CosmosDB for using the `Create or update item` connector in Logic App `loa-proc-lab-no-ipa-[randomid]` workflow `wf_orders_from_sb_to_cdb`.

 </div>